ivpn/ivpn.net/src/content/pages/privacy-guides/18-questions-to-ask-your-vpn-service-provider.md

 Further positive signals you can look for:

   5. Open source VPN applications.
+  6. Use of open source VPN protocols.
-  6. Publicly available audit results from independent, third-party auditors that investigate no-logs claims.
+  7. Publicly available audit results from independent, third-party auditors that investigate no-logs claims.
 Audits however, are constrained by their scope and provide only a temporary view, they are not persistent proofs about claims.

-All of the VPN services in TorrentFreak's recent survey deny keeping persistent logs.
+Nowadays, all of the VPN services in TorrentFreak's survey deny keeping persistent logs.
 Assessing the plausibility of such claims in the context of pursuant data-retention requirements is a can of worms.
 Claims that there are no data-retention requirements in the US seem laughable in light of NSA documents released by Edward Snowden.
-The situation in Europe is complicated since the passing of GDPR and tensions between the 1995 Data Protection Directive and national legislations.
+The situation in Europe is complicated since the passing of [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) and tensions between the 1995 Data Protection Directive and national legislations.
 The exact extent of NSA spying and EU collaboration with US operations is unknown and adds more uncertainty.
 For more about this issue generally, see [EFF's summary page][7].

 ### Presales Questions